 As Kentuckians begin cleaning up after the storms that ripped through the Commonwealth on Friday, officials urge those who have suffered property damage to photograph the damage, save any repair receipts and report damages to their local county emergency director and insurance provider.

 The Butler County Fiscal Court will once again be participating in the $100 Mile Litter Pickup program.
 This is for non-profit organizations only.
 Organizations may sign up through the end of March, 2012.
 Roads will be issued in April.

 Firefighters from two counties responded to a brush fire this afternoon in the 1500 block of Huntsville-Silver City Rd on the old Newell Givens property.
 A small brush fire started by Vernon Hardison, step-son of Givens, got out of control and spread quickly.

 (LEXINGTON, Ky.) – Kentucky’s economic health could be greatly strengthened by implementing a right-to-work policy, Bluegrass Institute vice chairman Warren Rogers told a sold-out crowd at a debate sponsored by the Lexington Forum last Thursday.

 Althought not as severe as in other parts of Kentucky, a series of storms rolled through Butler County and southcentral Kentucky on Friday causing some damage.
 There was sufficient storm damage in the Quality area of Butler County on Friday.
 The roof was ripped off a barn on Hwy.

 Beech Tree News provides courthouse statistics on a regular basis.
 Courthouse information provided in this article is a matter of public record.
-The following records are from the Butler County Circuit Clerk’s offices and cover December 13-December 31, 2011.
+The following records are from the Butler County County Clerk and Circuit Clerk’s offices and cover February 16 – February 29, 2012.